amatov/InstantaneousFlowTracker/COSTexe/README.md

-### Implementation of the Andrew Goldberg max-flow min-cost algorithm, which I modified and compiled as an executable in Visual C++
+### Implementation of the Andrew Goldberg max-flow min-cost algorithm, which was modified and compiled as an executable in Visual C++ by Alexandre Matov